-Agitators are spindle-like devices — either vaned or finned — found in the center of the wash drum in the washing machine.
-During the wash cycle, they twist, turn, and move clothes through the water — “agitating” them — which is how the clothes are cleaned.
-While the agitator’s motion varies depending on the wash mode — whether delicate, standard, or heavy wash — it’s fair to say that agitators aren’t the most gentle on clothes.
+Agitators are spindle-like devices (they will have either vanes or fins) that are secured in the center of the wash basket in the washing machine.
+During the wash cycle, they twist, turn, and move clothes through the water — “agitating” them — to loosen dirt quickly.
+The agitator’s motion will vary depending on the type of wash cycle — delicate, standard, or heavy wash.
+But even with a specific wash cycle, agitator washing machines aren’t always gentle on clothes.

-- Impellers help preserve your fabrics, as they avoid rough physical contact with clothes.
+- Impellers help preserve your fabrics.
+They avoid rough physical contact with clothes for a gentle clean.

 - There’s more room in the wash basket for bulky items like blankets or pillows since there is no tall agitator column in the washer.

-- Because of their more gentle washing motion, impeller washers might not always get clothes as clean as an agitator washer.
+- Because of their gentle washing motion, impeller washers may not always get clothes as clean as an agitator washer.

-- During high spin speed cycles, there’s the potential for clothes to get twisted, throwing off the machine’s balance.
+- During high spin speed cycles, clothes can get twisted in the center of the wash load, throwing off the machine’s balance.

 Impeller vs. Agitator — Which is Better?

-When shopping for a new washer, it’s important to consider the advantages and disadvantages of each option, and decide which one is best for your lifestyle.
+When shopping for a new washer, consider the advantages and disadvantages of each option, and decide which one is best for your lifestyle.
 Both an impeller and agitator washing machine will get your clothes clean.
 They just do it in two different ways.

 On one hand, agitator washers are great if you commonly deal with tough dirt and grime and need to aggressively get your clothes clean.
-However, the lack of room in the drum from the agitator column could mean smaller loads.
+However, the lack of room in the drum from the agitator column could mean smaller loads and higher energy costs.

 On the other hand, impeller washers are more gentle on your clothes and can help you save on detergent, water, and energy.
-But because they are more gentle, they might not be as effective when it comes to getting a deep clean from your clothes.
+But because they are more gentle, they might not be as effective when deep cleaning your clothes.

-Whether you decide on a washer with an agitator or a washing machine with an impeller, Rent-A-Center lets you rent-to-own name-brand appliances like Whirlpool and Maytag with no-credit payment plans, free repairs through the life of your contract, and the ability to upgrade anytime!
-Find your next brand-name washer online or at your local Rent-A-Center today.
+Only Rent-A-Center offers name brands like Whirlpool and Maytag with no-credit payment plans, free repairs through the life of your contract, and the ability to upgrade anytime!
+Find your brand-name washing machine online or at your local Rent-A-Center today.